Follow Me on Twitter!

 1 cup coconut oil

-4 squares bittersweet chocolate (like Baker’s brand) or to be even more strict just use unsweetened chocolate with 70% (or more) cocoa solids.
+4 oz. (or 112 grams) bittersweet chocolate or to be even more strict just use unsweetened chocolate with 70% (or more) cocoa solids.

 1 tsp vanilla